getflookup/pureword/README.md

 ## Privacy

-PureWord operates entirely within your browser and doesn't:
+PureWord operates entirely within your browser and does not:
 - Collect personal information
 - Track your browsing history
 - Send data to remote servers